jsime/robobot/README.md

 AnyEvent) or you are willing to write one.
 Network plugins need only implement a handful of methods (connect, disconnect, join\_channel, and send) as well as register any callbacks required to deal with messages coming in over the wire.
-Any functionality beyond that is purely optional.
+Any functionality beyond that is generally optional, though some protocols may require some additional support (e.g. Slack support requires ID<->name mappings via Slack API calls for both channels and participants).

 ### Plugins